NotNV6/JedisAPI/README.md

 # JedisAPI
-A simplistic yet clean Jedis API
+A Jedis API mainly made for Bukkit plugins (can also be used for other things)

 # Examples
 Setup the RedisHandler: